Thank you for subscribing

 Are meals included on The Ghan journeys?

-All meals and drinks are included on The Ghan.
+All Ghan journeys are all-inclusive of meals, beverages and a range of Off Train Experiences.
 Special dietary requirements such as gluten-free, lactose-free, vegetarian and vegan diets can be accommodated: simply advise at time of booking.

 "The food on board is a highlight," Donald says.
 "Our chefs craft superb dishes that are very much of the place.
 In the Northern Territory it might be barramundi, kangaroo usually makes an appearance along the way, and so on.
 There are a lot of native ingredients in the mix as well.
 Naturally, there is a selection of Australian wines to pair with your delectable meals – and again, everything is included.
 The only thing you have to do is board the train and enjoy the experience."